arun-kr-reddy/notes/computer_architecture.md

 ![](./media/computer_architecture/register.png)
 **memory:** is comprised of locations that can be written to or read from
 **address:** unique value to index each location in memory
-**addressability:** the number of bits of information stored in each location
+**addressability:** the number of bits of information stored in each location, example: byte-addressable & word-addressable
-**address space:** full set of unique locations in memory
+**address space:** total number of uniquely identifiable locations in memory
 example: memory with 4 locations with 3bits each
 for reading data: address decoder selects one wordline row and output shows up in `D[bit]`
 for writing data: address decoder selects one wordline row and `WE` is `1` input `Di[bit]` written to latches